 Note: Sometimes browser plugins like add blockers or privacy tools break your use of PythonAnywhere's browser-based development environment.
 If you experience weird problems like a hung browser, first turn off some of your extensions/addons/plugins.
 And if the problem persists use a different browser to test.

-Once you have created your PythonAnywhere account, start a bash
+Once you have created your PythonAnywhere account, start a bash shell

 and set up a virtual environment with Python 3.x and Django 4.2.